 [Note: an important update has been added to this article.
 Look for it at the very end of the piece]

-On Saturday morning, the 1st of February 2014, 29-year-old Pedro Rivera was at home with his young family, about to enjoy a day off, when he heard something on his police scanner about a car crash in town.
+On Saturday morning, February 1, 2014, 29-year-old Pedro Rivera was at home with his young family, about to enjoy a day off, when he heard something on his police scanner about a car crash.
 He noted the address: Main and Capen Streets, in the downtown.

 All reporters — especially part-timers — want to show what they’re made of, and Mr. Rivera was no exception.
 He skipped breakfast, bid his wife and infant son goodbye and made a beeline to the scene.Translation: Rivera wasn’t waiting for a news release to land on his desk.